shashankholla/capstoneCrio/README.md

 ## Run
-` npm install ` first to install dependencies
+Firstly run ` npm install ` to install dependencies

 ## Crio.do Capstone Project based on Angular